vpelss/JsTOTPAuthenticator/README.md

 # JsTOTPAuthenticator

-So I realize there are already a bus load off web based TOTP Authenticators.
-But none that can import the json database used by Aegis.
+So I realize there are already a bus load of web based TOTP Authenticators.
+But none that can import the json database used by Aegis https://getaegis.app/.
 That is why I created this, There is a desktop app AVDA, but I wanted an OS agnostic version.

 Run at: